Koredotcom/docs/docs/xo/app-settings/configurations/language-management/multilingual-vas-components-feature-support.md

    </td>
    <td>Object
    </td>
    <td>Arrays consisting of patterns for each task field.
 Replace the pattern text with the translated text.
-Refer to <a href="https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Manage_Patterns_and_Rules">Managing Patterns</a> to learn more.
+Refer to <a href="https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Manage_Patterns_and_Rules" target="_blank">Managing Patterns</a> to learn more.
    </td>
   </tr>
   <tr>